turtle-labs/mapulabs.github.io/README.txt

 The video background comes with a free license from Pixabay.com.

-At some point in time I will convert the JavaScript code to Classes instead.
+At some point in time I will convert the JavaScript code to Classes instead, but it's not a part of the assignment.

 Best regards // Enjoy your day in the Matrix.